alicevillar/sfa_api/README.md

 ## 5. Project Structure

-The following directory diagram was generated with the comand "tree /F"
+The following directory diagram was generated with the following command in the terminal: "tree /F"

 ```
 app/